🏆 Top 1% Breed Reference — Updated 2026

 Monthly Cost Comparison by Poodle Size (2026)

-Size directly affects what you’ll spend every month.
-The chart below shows estimated monthly costs for food, professional grooming (amortized at every 6–8 weeks), and vet care — based on 2026 U.S. average prices.
+Size directly affects what you’ll spend every month — not just the puppy price.
+The chart below shows estimated monthly costs for food and professional grooming (amortized at every 6–8 weeks), based on 2026 U.S. average prices.
+For the full first-year and lifetime breakdown, see the three dedicated price guides linked below the chart.

 💰 Estimated Monthly Cost (USD)